EI2030/Low-power-E-Paper-OS/README.md

 https://www.thefp.com/p/npr-editor-how-npr-lost-americas-trust NPR took tax-payer dollars.
 "I’ve Been at NPR for 25 Years.
 Here’s How We Lost America’s Trust.
 Uri Berliner, a veteran at the public radio institution, says the network lost its way when it started telling listeners how to think.
 By Uri Berliner April 9, 2024"

-For a long time, this was actually completely acceptable, because it attempted to be non-partisan.
+For a long time, accepting tax-payer dollars was actually completely acceptable, because it attempted to be non-partisan.

 Why not an internet advocacy group similar to NLNet in[ the U.S](https://en.wikipedia.org/wiki/Municipal_broadband)?